kigster/pullulant/README.md

 script.
 So can all the variables set in the `pu-packages` file, such as which brew formulas or casks to install.

-You can also copy the file `lib/pu-packages` to `~/.pullulant_packages` and modify it there.
-This file is loaded before any packages are defined.
+You can also copy the file `sample-config/.pullulant_packages` to your home folder, and modify it there to suit your needs.
+This file is loaded before any packages are defined, and overrides the packages the script itself defines.

 ```
 > ./pu -x